-NDA Eligibility Criteria 2019 must be check by the candidates before applying.
-The candidates want to join National Defence Academy (NDA) have to appear in the entrance examination conducted by the Union Public Service Commission (UPSC), New Delhi.
+NDA Eligibility Criteria 2022 must be check by the candidates before applying.
+The candidates want to join National Defense Academy (NDA) have to appear in the entrance examination conducted by the Union Public Service Commission (UPSC), New Delhi.
 The authority schedules the examination two times within a year in the month of April and September.
 All the aspirants are suggested to check the prescribed eligibility mentioned here.
-In this article, we have provided the detailed information about NDA 2019 Eligibility Criteria.
+In this article, we have provided the detailed information about NDA 2022 Eligibility Criteria.

-NDA 2019 is conducted for the All India candidates whose desire is to join Indian Defence forces.
+NDA 2022 will be conducted for the All India candidates whose desire is to join Indian Defense forces.
 Through NDA, the candidates are recruited in Air Force, Navy, and Army.

 - The appearing candidate must be a citizen of India, Nepal or Bhutan.

 - A Tibetan refugee came to India before 01 January 1962 with a mindset to become a permanent resident of India are also eligible.

 - A person of Indian origin who has migrated from Burma, SriLanka, Pakistan & East African Countries of Kenya, Uganda, the United Republic of Tanzania, Zambia, Malawi, Zaire, and Ethiopia or Vietnam with the intention of permanently settling in India are also eligible to apply.